-COBALT Ultra is an extreme weather conditions self-adhering peel and stick roofing underlayment designed for sloped roof applications to help protect against water infiltration from ice dams and wind driven rain.
+COBALT Ultra is an extreme weather conditions self-adhering peel and stick roofing underlayment designed for steep slope roofing applications 2:12 and greater to help protect against water infiltration from ice dams and wind driven rain.
 It features a high strength asphalt free synthetic adhesive with an easy to peel double sided release liner.
 Cobalt Ultra is designed for use under; asphalt shingles, concrete and clay tiles, shakes, synthetic shingles, primed cedar shakes, and all types of metal roofing including high temperature applications such as copper, zinc, and Cor-Ten® roofing panels located in high altitude and southern regions.

 For best results store Cobalt Ultra upright in its original packaging in a well ventilated area at room temperature between 40°F (4.4°C) and 90°F (32°C).
 If product has been stored at a high temperature above 90°F (32°C) it may become difficult to remove the release liner backing.
 To correct this, move product to a cooler location.
 Once cooled, the release liner can be easily removed.

 Cobalt Ultra should be installed over a clean, smooth, and dry deck.
 The deck should also not have any voids, protrusions, damaged or unsupported areas.
 For re-roofing projects, replace any water damaged sheathing and sweep roof deck thoroughly removing dust, dirt and loose nails.
 Do not install over old roof covering.